-Mitchell, a Jackson, was the representative for Pennsylvania's 10th congressional district from 1825 to 1827.
+Mitchell was the representative for Pennsylvania’s 10th congressional district and was a Jackson.
+He served from 1825 to 1827.

 From Dec 1821 to Mar 1827, Mitchell missed 4 of 300 roll call votes, which is 1.3%.
 This is better than the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1824-Mar 1825||15||0||0.0%||0th|